LoganJFisher/TeXSend/README.md

-# LaTeX for Gmail
+# TeXMail

 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->
 <!-----------------------------------------------------------------------------------HEADER----------------------------------------------------------------------------------->
 <!---------------------------------------------------------------------------------------------------------------------------------------------------------------------------->
-This userscript adds "TeX" buttons to the action bars of open emails and drafts in Gmail.
+These userscripts adds "TeX" buttons to the action bars of open emails and drafts in your preferred email service (currently only Gmail).
 When clicked, this causes LaTeX code to toggle between compiled and text states.

 Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
 That includes all standard equation elements, matrices, arrays, and lots more.